Oyl-Wallet/alkanes-contract-indexer/README.md

 - **Block-processing pipeline**: For each new block height the service:
   - resolves the block hash via Bitcoin RPC
   - fetches ordered txids via JSON-RPC `esplora_block::txids`
-  - fetches transaction info concurrently in batches of 25 via `esplora_tx`
+  - fetches transaction info concurrently in batches of 25 via `esplora_tx` (strict: if any per-tx fetch fails after retries, the whole block processing fails and is retried)
   - filters transactions for OP_RETURN outputs and logs the count
   - decodes Runestone/Protostone for OP_RETURN transactions and calls `alkanes_trace` per decoded protostone using 10-way batched parallelism
   - persists results in Postgres in a single transaction per block: upserts `AlkaneTransaction`, replaces `DecodedProtostone` and flattened per-event `TraceEvent` rows for affected `transactionId`s